Ice Fishing with the HawkEye Portable Fish Finder

 For me personally I give The HawkEye two thumbs up.
 It performed as expected and fulfilled my needs.
 Being able to find and target the fish will surely simplify the ice fishing process.
 Because this finder can be used year round, I'm excited to see how it performs offshore and in a small boat.
 If you’re searching for a small portable, affordable handheld fish finder the HawkEye may be just what you need.

-My review on the HawkEye Portable Fish Finder is an honest review.
-The product was personally purchased by me.
-If you’d like to do more research for yourself, please click on the links above.
-If you find this device may be what you are looking for a small commission will be paid to Utah Outdoor Activities.
-These small commissions help us to continue bringing you more information on the Great Outdoors of Utah.
-Thank you for your support and I hope you enjoyed this review.
+FTC Disclosure: This review on the Hawkeye Portable Fish Finder is an honest review.
+The product was personally purchased by us.
+If you’d like to do more research for yourself, please click on any of the links above.
+If you find interest in this fish finder and decide to make a purchase, Utah Outdoor Activities will receive a small commission.
+These commissions help us continue to bring you more outdoor information, and help keep this site up and running.
+Thank you for visiting and for your ongoing support.